Let’s get to know Cardiff City FC, a South Wales club that plays in the English Football League.

 You have to request one on the club website.

-Last year, tickets were easy to get and ran from £18 to £32.
+Tickets are pretty easy to get and run from £18 to £32.
 Even the home derby game didn’t sell out!
+Groundhopper Soccer Guides can help fans with Cardiff City tickets in the 206 & 207 blocks.

 The closest train station is Ninian Park, which is five minutes away.
 Trains run there every half hour from Cardiff Central; it’s four minutes and £2 on a train bound for Radyr.
 You can also walk from Cardiff Central in about 25 minutes or take bus #95.
 After the game, the club runs a free coach to Cardiff Central; look for it in the circle near the statue of Fred Keenor, or just ask a steward.